Gordi42/fridom/docs/source/tutorials/using_models/state_and_initial_conditions.rst

 Summary
 -------

-In this tutorial, we explored the concept of the state vector in `fridom`, which acts as a container for field variables and is analogous to `Datasets` in `xarray`.
-We learned how to initialize a state vector, access and modify its field variables, and apply various operations on all fields simultaneously.
+In this tutorial, we explored the concept of the state vector in `fridom`, which acts as a container for scalar fields and is analogous to `Datasets` in `xarray`.
+We learned how to initialize a state vector, access and modify its scalar fields, and apply various operations on all fields simultaneously.
 Additionally, we covered how to convert the state vector into `xarray` datasets for visualization, and how to set initial conditions for models—whether using built-in options like the Jet initial condition or creating custom conditions such as a Gaussian hill.

-We also discussed the option to add custom field variables to the state vector, and the use of diagnostic variables for analyzing quantities like energy and vorticity.
+We also discussed the option to add custom scalar fields to the state vector, and the use of diagnostic variables for analyzing quantities like energy and vorticity.
 Lastly, we covered how to save and load state vectors using the netCDF file format, enabling easy storage and reusability of model states.
 This provides a comprehensive foundation for working with state vectors in different models and scenarios within `fridom`.

 Finally, in the next tutorial, we will learn how to run models in `fridom`.